spiceai/docs/spiceaidocs/docs/clients/superset/index.md

 ---

-## Configure a Spice.ai Connection
+## Configure a Spice Connection

-Once Apache Superset is up and running, and you are logged in, you can configure a connection to Spice.ai.
+Once Apache Superset is up and running, and you are logged in, you can configure a connection to Spice.

 Hover over the `Settings` menu and select `Database Connections`.